-Shio Koji: 4 Basic Ways to Use Japanese Salted Rice Malt
+Shio Koji: 4 Basic Ways to Use Salted Rice Malt Seasoning

-A salted rice malt seasoning called “Shio Koji (塩麹)” became a topic of conversation several years ago here in Japan, and since then many Japanese have commonly used it in daily life.
+A salted rice malt seasoning called “Shio Koji (塩麹)” became a popular topic several years ago here in Japan, and since then many people have commonly used it in daily life.

-Not only Japanese, but it seems that quite a few overseas people also like the lumpy white paste.
-For the unfamiliar, Shio Koji is a versatile seasoning made by fermenting and aging the mixture of malted rice, salt, and water.
+For the unfamiliar, Shio Koji is a versatile seasoning made by fermenting and aging a mixture of malted rice, salt, and water, and not only Japanese but nowadays quite a few overseas people also love the lumpy white paste.

-In recent years, Shio Koji is easy to get using online shopping sites even if you don’t live in Japan.
-Hence today, for beginners that have never tried the Japanese seasoning before, let me introduce 4 basic ways to use the salted rice malt.
+Today, Shio Koji is easy to get using online marketplaces even if you are not in Japan.
+Hence this time, for beginners that have never used it before, let me introduce 4 basic ways to use the salted rice malt seasoning.

-It is difficult to make tasty Japanese pickles unless you know the right mixing ratio of seasonings, but just with Shio Koji you can make authentic pickles quickly and very well like this.
-Here is the quick recipe.
+It is difficult to make tasty Japanese pickles or Tsukemono unless you know the right mixing ratio of seasonings, but just with Shio Koji, you can make authentic Asazuke pickles quickly like this.

-Cut vegetables, such as cucumber, daikon radish or carrot, into bite size pieces, and combine with the salted rice malt in a plastic zipper bag, and then force air out of the bag and close it.
-Let it sit for one day in the refrigerator and it will become umami rich pickles.
+Then force the air out of the bag and close it.
+Let it rest for one day in the refrigerator and it will become umami-rich pickles.

 Marinate seasonal fish and meat

-Marinating seasonal fish or meat in the seasoning paste is a typical way of using Shio Koji, which makes their umami taste increase, because with Shio Koji the protein in the food material is broken down into amino acids.
+A typical way of using Shio Koji is marinating seasonal fish or meat in the seasoning paste, which makes meat’s umami increase because with Shio Koji the protein contained in the food material is broken down into amino acids.

-The basic method is that you marinate fish or meat in a plastic zipper bag of Shio Koji and let it sit for one day in the refrigerator.
+Specifically, marinate slices of meat or fish in a plastic zipper bag of Shio Koji and let it rest for one day in the refrigerator.
 After that, grill it and enjoy.

-In many cases, the addition of a little amount of Shio Koji deepens the taste of dressing.
-Not only that, but with the salted rice malt, you can also make a delicious dressing like below.
+In many cases, the addition of a little amount of Shio Koji can deepen the taste of dressing.
+Not only that, but by using the salted rice malt, you can make a delicious dressing from scratch like below.

 As a secret ingredient